psychopy/psychopy/docs/source/online/online.rst

     psychojsCode
     onlineParticipants

-You shoud also be aware of the following:
+but you should also be aware of the following:

 .. toctree::
     :maxdepth: 1

+	cautions
     status
     tech
-	cautions

 .. _PsychoJS: https://github.com/psychopy/psychojs